Mod-two cohomology rings of alternating groups: Restriction to elementary abelian subgroups

 For symmetric groups, the starting point is rings of invariants of polynomial algebras by general linear groups over finite fields, which were first studied by Dickson (see for example Chapter~6 of \cite{AdMi94}).
 One must take these Dickson algebras, which remarkably are polynomial, and look at symmetric invariants of tensor powers.
 Such symmetric polynomials in multiple variables are complicated.
 Previous investigators of cohomology of symmetric groups proceeded by computing these invariants, with Feshbach \cite{Fesh02} being the most successful.

-While our Hopf ring approach to symmetric groups in \cite{GSS12} did not proceed through such invariant theory, for reference we did connect with that approach.
+While our Hopf semi-ring approach to symmetric groups in \cite{GSS12} did not proceed through such invariant theory, for reference we did connect with that approach.
 We make use of that connection here.

 \begin{definition} For $n>1$ let $V_{n}^+ \cong (C_2)^{n}$ denote the subgroup of $\alt_{2^{n}}$ defined by having $(C_2)^{n}$ act on itself.
 Let $V_n^-$ be the conjugate of $V_n^+$ by any element of $\si_{2^n}$ not in $\alt_{2^n}$. \end{definition}